Quantum sensing with tunable superconducting qubits: optimization and speed-up: Coherence of the sensor

-{\it Relaxation due to the inductive coupling to the z-control line.} We perform an estimation of the mutual inductance between the flux bias line and the x-mon SQUID loop, $M=2.08\ \rm{pH}$, and between the flux bias line and the total circuit of the x-mon, $M^\prime=0.22\ \rm{pH}$, for the circuit design shown in Fig.~\ref{Fig2}.
-The inductance $M^\prime$ is related to the total flux threading the gap between the x-mon electrode and the ground plane and arises from the asymmetric placement of the z-control line with respect to the arm of the x-mon (see more detail in Appendix~\ref{A1}).
+We perform an estimation of the mutual inductance $M=2.08\ \rm{pH}$ between the flux bias line and the x-mon SQUID loop of inductance, and between the flux bias line and the total circuit of the x-mon $M^\prime$, see Fig.~\ref{FigS1_v1}.
+This inductance $M^\prime=0.22\ \rm{pH}$ is related to the total flux threading the gap between the x-mon electrode and the ground plane.
+It arises from the asymmetric placement of the z-control line with respect to the arm of the x-mon (see more detail in ~\ref{A1}).
 The relaxation rate related to the inductive coupling to the z-control line can be computed as

-Here, $L_J=\hbar^2/(4e^2E_J)$ is the Josephson inductance of the x-mon qubit, and $Z_0=50\ \Omega$ is the impedance of the z-control line.
+Here, $L_J=\hbar^2/(4e^2E_J)$ is the Josephson inductance and $Z_0=50\ \Omega$ is the impedance of the z-control line.
 The Josephson inductance depends on the maximal qubit transition frequency and the external flux as